WieFel/my-portfolio-page/src/content/about.md

 - App development using different frameworks such as Flutter, Ionic, Angular and also native Android
 - Web page development using HTML, CSS, JavaScript and frameworks like Gatsby, React, Angular
 - UI development and design
-- Backend-development for apps and other applications
+- Backend-development for apps and other applications with Firebase, etc.
 - Machine learning/deep learning
+- 3D printing using my [Creality Ender 3 Pro](https://www.creality3dofficial.com/products/creality-ender-3-pro-3d-printer)

 # Other technology interests